Skip to main content

 Background

-As of 2014, the New York State Department of Health requires that all persons employed or affiliated with a healthcare or residential facility or agency in New York State who could potentially expose patients or residents to influenza either receive seasonal influenza vaccinations or wear a surgical mask during the period when influenza is prevalent in New York State (as determined by the NYS Commissioner of Health).
-Although the law requires masking for non-vaccinated personnel only in areas where they come into close contact with patients, some facilities have gone beyond those legal requirements by requiring vaccination or masking anywhere on site, even if no patients enter the site.
+As of 2014, the New York State Department of Health requires that all persons employed or affiliated with a healthcare or residential facility or agency in the state who could potentially expose patients or residents to influenza, either receive seasonal influenza vaccinations or wear a surgical mask during the period when the NYS Commissioner of Health determines influenza is prevalent in New York State, Although the law requires masking for non-vaccinated personnel only in areas where they come into close contact with patients, some facilities have gone beyond those legal requirements by requiring vaccination or masking anywhere on site, even if no patients enter the site.

-• Making annual influenza vaccination available to healthcare personnel, patients and visitors free of charge at a time and place convenient to recipients;
+• Annual influenza vaccinations available to healthcare personnel, patients and visitors, free of charge at a time and place convenient to recipients;

 • Strict implementation of standard, droplet and airborne precautions for infected individuals;

-• Make readily available personal protective equipment for healthcare workers, including N95 respirators, when workers may come into contact with patients with influenza-like illness;
+• Readily available personal protective equipment for healthcare workers, including N95 respirators, when workers may come into contact with patients with influenza-like illness;

 • Active surveillance and influenza testing for patients, staff and visitors with influenza-like illness;